A few germs normally won’t kill you, but in a post-SHTF scenario, it’s a whole different world.

-You need to keep your feet dry and clean.
-This means you have to avoid wet socks like the plague.
+Keep them dry and clean.
+Avoid wet socks like the plague.
 If you don’t, you may just develop something you can’t easily get rid of.
 Think fungus, sores and blisters, and trench foot.

 If you do have a fungal infection, baking soda is your pal.
-Apply a paste of water and baking soda to the affected areas, leave it to dry, then rinse it after.
+Apply a water and baking soda paste to the affected areas, let it dry, and then rinse it after.

 Prepare a Hygiene Kit

 Think you’re good to go on the hygiene front because you have enough toilet paper to last a year?
-Hate to break it ya, bud, but you’re sorely mistaken.
+Hate to break it you, bud, but you’re sorely mistaken.

-A lot of preppers focus so much on stocking other things that they put their hygiene kits on the back burner.
-Don’t be one of them!
-Personal hygiene supplies are just as important as the rest of the stuff inside your bug out bag.
+A lot of preppers focus so much on stocking other things that they put their hygiene kit on the back burner.
+Don’t be one of them.
+Personal hygiene products are just as important as the rest of the stuff inside your bug out bag.